jasonzh0/guipy/README.md

 GPU-accelerated UI library built by Casey (@caseyhackerman) and Jason

-Uses moderngl + glfw for rendering and windowing, with Pillow for text.
+All rendering is GPU-accelerated via moderngl + glfw, with SDF-based shape drawing and HiDPI support.
+Text is rasterized with freetype-py.

 ## Installation